Should You Cosign a Mortgage? Here's What Every Potential Cosigner Must Know

 • If the other borrower can't make payments, would it be best to take over payments and ownership of the property?

 Also, while getting a judgment against your family member or friend probably won't be difficult, getting them to pay up might be.
-After winning a lawsuit, you still have to collect the money awarded in the judgment—the court won't help you with this.
+After winning a lawsuit, you still have to collect the money awarded in the judgment; the court won't help you with this.
 You might need to hire a debt collection attorney or law firm to assist you.

 If you decide to cosign someone's mortgage loan, make sure you fully trust the primary borrower.
 You'll want to keep the lines of communication open between you and the borrower so you can discuss financial difficulties before they become a problem.
 Ask the primary borrower for access to the loan account and regularly keep track of the payments, ensuring they're paid on time.
 You can also ask the lender to notify you immediately if the primary borrower misses a payment.
+Be sure to confirm payments within two days of the due date.

 • who must make the payments